 The Mineral Resource estimate has been completed in accordance with the guidelines of the Joint Ore Reserve Committee (JORC) Code - 2012 Edition.
-CSA Global Pty Ltd ("CSA Global") was engaged to audit data integrity and conduct the resource model, as described in Appendix 1.
-Since commencing drilling in November 2012, the Company has drilled 24 diamond holes and 42 reverse circulation (RC) holes over 1200 metres of mineralised strike at Zone 11.
+CSA Global was engaged to audit data integrity and conduct the resource model, as described in the back of this announcement.
+Since commencing drilling in November 2012, the Company has drilled 24 diamond holes and 42 reverse circulation ("RC") holes over 1200 metres of mineralised strike at Zone 11.
 Collar locations are displayed in Figure 2.